stefanvictora/hue-scheduler/README.md

    # Stop and remove container:
    docker compose down

-   # Just stop/start container:
-   docker compose stop
-   docker compose start
    ~~~

-> Note: If your Raspberry Pi does not yet have Docker installed, check out this [short guide](docs/docker_on_raspberrypi.md).
+If your Raspberry Pi does not yet have Docker installed, check out this [short guide](docs/docker_on_raspberrypi.md).

 ### Manually